shivamiitgoa/GDSyncOffline/README.md

 ## How to use:
 * Run `python3 -m pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib `
-* Turn on the Drive API for you account from here(https://developers.google.com/drive/api/v3/quickstart/python) and download the credentials.json in the repository.
+* Turn on the Drive API for you account from here(https://developers.google.com/drive/api/v3/quickstart/python) and download the credentials.json in the repository folder.
 * Modify the `LOCAL_FOLDER` and `DRIVE_FOLDER` in main.py with your requirement.
 * Run `python3 main.py`